 Rubber Tree, Rubber Fig, Rubber Bush, Indian Rubber Bush and Indian Rubber Tree

 Rubber Plant needs 0.5 cups of water every 9 when it doesn’t get direct sunlight and is potted in a 5" pot.

 Use our water calculator to personalize watering recommendations to your environment or download Greg for more advanced recommendations for all of your plants.

-Select your city to see how the current weather in your area affects the placement of Rubber Plant in your home 🏡.
+Select your region to see how the current weather in your area affects the placement of Rubber Plant in your home 🏡.

 Most potting soils come with ample nutrients which plants use to produce new growth.

 By the time your plant has depleted the nutrients in its soil it’s likely grown enough to need a larger pot anyway.

 To replenish this plant's nutrients, repot your Rubber Plant after it doubles in size or once a year—whichever comes first.

 I’ve had this ficus for years now, probably 3 or 4 and she’s doing so great.
 She’s survived 3 moves and almost 5 months of no watering at all and just living off a self-watering pot.
 Unbelievable really.
 She’s been repotted 3 times and grows so much every time I do that.
 I did have to give it support so it would stand more upright or else the branches lean and open up toward the side.

 Overall a beautiful, hardy plant that, placed in the right spot that she likes, will thrive and grow and grow.
 It takes a little testing to see where she’s happy but when you find it, boom!
 You’re set.